Subminiature Tubes: The Future of Audio!

 The smaller physical dimensions of a subminiature tube do not necessarily guarantee that it will be completely immune to microphonic pickup or exhibit lower microphony than their more commonly used miniature B9A counterparts.
 Microphonic sensitivity entirely depends on how rigid the elements (plate, grid and cathode) within the glass envelope are relative to one another and how well isolated they are from any sound or vibration sources.
 This in turn depends on how well the tube was designed (how smart the design engineers were – in the case of RCA, very smart) and manufactured (how well the assembly technican put it together).
 The theoretical ideal of a tube with zero microphony would require it to be manufactured from parts with infinite precision and materials of infinite rigidity.
 Even when the tube industry was at it’s zenith during the 1960s, manufacturing tubes for military and laboratory applications using the finest materials and best techniques of the time it wasn’t possible to achieve this.
 Consequently the only way to find tubes of exceptionally low microphony is to hand-select them from a given batch by audio testing.

-As a side note, this is why silcone o-ring tube dampers are not very effective – they only have a small effect on the mass of the glass envelope but do not stop vibration being transmitted into the elements through the pins on the base.
+As a side note, this is why silicone o-ring tube dampers are not very effective – they only have a small effect on the mass of the glass envelope but do not stop vibration being transmitted into the elements through the pins on the base.
 Additionally tube dampers do nothing to minimise the inter-electrode movement.
-However this is a redundant point as the marketeers aren’t selling dampers for subminiature tubes…yet.
+However, this is a redundant point as the marketeers aren’t selling dampers for subminiature tubes…yet.
 And digressing just a little further, there is a remedial solution for reducing micophonic pickup in tubes (that actually works!), for miniature B9A tubes such as the 12AX7 – a N.O.S. shock-proof socket.
 The one certain thing that can be said of any microphony in subminiature tubes is that it is typically very low and centered around higher frequencies because the small elements resonate (ring like a bell) at higher frequencies.